 MUS 240 MUSIC THEORY I enables students to explore musical concepts through analysis, sight-singing and aural training, and part-writing.
 Harmonic studies include primary chords in root positions and cadential preparations.
+A grade of "C" or better is required to advance to MUS 241.
 No prerequisite.
 3 credits.

 MUS 241 MUSIC THEORY II is a continuation of Music Theory I with special emphasis on primary chords in inversion, seventh chords, secondary dominants and chromatic materials.
+A grade of "C" or better is required to advance to MUS 242.
 Prerequisite: MUS 240 or consent of instructor.
 3 credits.

 MUS 242 MUSIC THEORY III continues Music Theory II with special emphasis on secondary functions, modulation, altered chords, and chromatic harmony.
 Music Theory III also involves work with the music department's Macintosh computer lab.
+A grade of "C" or better is required to advance to MUS 243.
 Prerequisite: MUS 241 or consent of instructor.
 3 credits.

 MUS 243 MUSIC THEORY IV is a continuation of Music Theory III with special emphasis on extended harmonies, formal analysis, and Twentieth-century techniques.
 Also involves work with music department Macintosh computer lab.
+A grade of "C" or better is required to pass.
 Prerequisite: MUS 242.
 3 credits.